Chris Carson, Shaquill Griffin, Ethan Pocic all cleared to return for Seahawks

 Carroll indicated Carson won’t have any limitations against the Eagles.

 “He looks really good to me,” Carroll said.
 “He looks explosive and in great shape.
-He’s got fresh legs benefit, you can feel it, change direction all that stuff.
+He’s got fresh legs, you can feel it, change direction all that stuff.
 So he’s really raring to go, yeah he’s full go.”

 Griffin appears set to return to the starting left cornerback spot with Tre Flowers on the right side (D.J.
 Reed, who started the last two games there in Griffin’s absence is listed as questionable with a foot injury).